hyoo-ru/crowd.hyoo.ru/README.md

 ### $hyoo_crowd_text

-- `text( next?: string )` Channel for text representation of List.
+- `str( next?: string )` Channel for String representation.
 Uses `write` to replace content.
+- `text( next?: string )` Channel for Text representation.
+- `selection( peer, next?: [ number, number ] )` Channel for selection Offsets of given Peer inside this Text.
+Stored inside Peer Home Land with anchoring to most inner token.
-- `write( next?: string, from?, to? )` Replaces range of text with reconciliation.
+- `write( next?: string, from?, to? )` Replaces range of String with reconciliation.
 Writes to the end when range isn't defined.

 ## Mergeable Rich Text